frhl/call_chets/README.md

-# Call Compound Heterozygous Variants
+# Create a VCF with nonadditive encoding

-Efficient C++ tools for detecting compound heterozygous variants and counting cis/trans configurations from phased genetic data.
+Efficient C++ tools for detecting biallelic (compound heterozygous or homozygous) variants and/or recoding them to either recessive or nonadditive genotypes.

 ## Tools
 All binaries are compiled to `bin/`.
 Legacy names are preserved as symlinks but deprecated.
-- `interpret_phase` (formerly `call_chets`): Core tool to identify compound heterozygous variants.
+- `interpret_phase` (formerly `call_chets`): Core tool to identify compound heterozygous variants from phased data.
-- `make_pseudo_vcf` (formerly `encode_vcf`): Converts phase results into VCF format with calculated dosages.
+- `make_pseudo_vcf` (formerly `encode_vcf`): Converts phased results into a VCF.
 - `orthogonalize` (formerly `transform`): Transforms VCFs with orthogonal dominance encodings.
 - `filter_pp` (formerly `filter_vcf_by_pp`): Filters VCFs based on posterior probabilities.